vahidhedayati/grails-payment/README.md

 Getting plugin to work on a sample site:
 ---

-Copy `SampleApplication.groovy` from conf folder in plugin to your app as grails-app/conf/`application.groovy`
+Copy [SampleApplication.groovy](https://github.com/vahidhedayati/grails-payment/blob/main/grails-app/conf/sampleApplication.groovy) from conf folder in plugin to your app as `/grails-app/conf/application.groovy`
+Update according to your provider keys / configuration:
 ```groovy